The Long War, Part Five / October-November 1593

-As the military actions began too late during 1593, only lesser objectives could be set.
+In 1593, the military action began too late.
+It was therefore possible to set smaller goals.
 You can read more about the military targets in the previous post:

-Pasha Szinánpasazáde Mehmed (son of Pasha Sinan) took the Castle of Sziszek on 28 August, after bombarding it for five days.
-Then, he joined his father’s army and their approximately 50-60,000-strong army set out against Hungary.
-They began the siege of Veszprém on 3 October.
+Pasha Szinánpasazáde Mehmed (son of Pasha Sinan) took the castle of Sziszek on 28 August after five days of bombardment.
+He then joined his father’s army and their force of around 50-60,000 men set out against Hungary.
+The siege of Veszprém began on 3 October.
 The castle was defended by 1,200 Hungarian-German guards led by Captain Ferdinand Samaria de Speziacasa.

-Although the fort was well supplied with gunpowder and food, the situation became untenable after days of heavy bombardment because of the falling of a tower, the breaches in the walls, and the conflagration.
-The guards finally fled from Veszprém Castle during the night of 6 October but most of them were either slaughtered or captured.
-Captain Samaria and Captain Georg Andreas von Hoffkirchen were captured, too.
-Altogether 40 German and 48 Hungarian soldiers could reach the safety of Pápa Castle.
-Yet, the Turks had suffered also great losses when they marched into Veszprém Castle because the gunpowder in the fort exploded.
-Allegedly, Pasha Sinan was among the wounded, too.
-He turned Veszprém into a center of a new Ottoman Sandjak and gave the order to rebuild its walls.
+Although the fort was well supplied with gunpowder and food, after days of heavy bombardment the situation became untenable due to the collapse of a tower, the breaches in the walls, and the conflagration.
+The guards finally fled Veszprém Castle on the night of 6 October, but most of them were either slaughtered or captured.
+Captain Samaria and Captain Georg Andreas von Hoffkirchen were also captured.
+A total of 40 German and 48 Hungarian soldiers managed to reach the safety of Pápa Castle.
+The Turks also suffered heavy losses when they marched into Veszprém Castle because the gunpowder in the fortress exploded.
+It is said that Pasha Sinan was among the wounded.
+He made Veszprém the center of a new Ottoman Sandjak and ordered the walls to be rebuilt.

 The fall of Palota castle

-Tata castle was also supposed to be besieged but the mercenaries urged Pasha Sinan to move to the winter lodgings.
-Sinan had his army wintered in Hungary but he went to Nándorfehérvár (Belgrade).
-The mercenaries of the Sublime Port disobeyed his order and returned to Istanbul and reported the Grand Vizier to the Sultan, saying that he had given them tasks that were unusual to soldiers.
+The castle of Tata was also to be besieged, but the mercenaries urged Pasha Sinan to move to the winter quarters.
+Sinan had his army winter in Hungary, but he went to Nándorfehérvár (Belgrade).
+The mercenaries of the Sublime Port disobeyed his orders and returned to Istanbul, reporting to the Sultan that the Grand Vizier had given them tasks that were unusual for soldiers.

-During Sinan’s campaign, the Christian army was just slowly gathering at Győr castle but they didn`t get involved in any military actions.
+During Sinan’s campaign, the Christian army slowly gathered at the castle of Győr but did not take part in any military action.

-All they could do was that the Chief Captain of Győr, Hardegg (aka Ferdinand Hardeck) had sent some reinforcement and supply to Veszprém and to Palota before the siege.
-The two forts fell before their very eyes.
-However, they were planning to fight back during the time when the main army of the Ottomans would be gone.
+The only thing they could do was that Hardegg (alias Ferdinand Hardeck), the chief captain of Győr, had sent reinforcements and supplies to Veszprém and Palota before the siege.
+The two fortresses fell before their eyes.
+However, they planned to fight back when the main Ottoman army was gone.

 November 1593: The Christians fight back

-General Hardegg has managed to call together an army of 18-20,000 men by the middle of October.
-The troops of György Zrínyi, Pálffy Miklós, and Nádasdy Ferenc were among his soldiers.
+General Hardegg managed to raise an army of 18-20,000 men by mid-October.
+The troops of Zrínyi György, Pálffy Miklós, and Nádasdy Ferenc were among his soldiers.

 The Battle of Pákozd, 3 November 1593

-After the failure, the Christians were just leaving Fehérvár, and while on the march, they were attacked by the forces of Begler Bey Szokolluzáde Haszán of Buda on 3 November.
-According to some historians, the battle took place at Pákozd.
+After the failure, the Christians were on their way out of Fehérvár when they were attacked by the troops of Szokolluzáde Haszán of Buda on the 3rd of November.
+According to some historians, the battle took place in Pákozd.

-The Pasha had about 20,000 men, including those 5,000 Janissaries who were staying for the winter.
-At the same time, Hardegg could send to the battle barely 7-8,000 men because the rest of them had moved to their winter dwellings.
+The pasha had about 20,000 men, including the 5,000 janissaries who had stayed behind for the winter.
+At the same time, Hardegg was only able to send 7-8,000 men into battle, as the rest had moved into their winter quarters.

-The Ottomans outnumbered him and they deployed their army in the usual crescent-moon shape.
-The Janissaries were on the right wing and the soldiers of the Vilayet of Buda were on the left.
-The Pasha stood in the middle with his Sipahi riders.
+The Ottomans outnumbered him and deployed their army in the usual crescent shape.
+The janissaries were on the right and the soldiers of the Vilayet of Buda were on the left.
+The Pasha stood in the center with his Sipahi horsemen.

-The Christian army was presumably deployed like this: Pálffy stood on the left with the troops from the Mining Towns District; Hardegg and Huszár stood with the army of Győr Castle and with the Austrians on the right; Zrínyi, Nádasdy, Boldizsár Batthyány stood in the middle with the troops of the Trans-Danubian Region.
-There were just a few footmen and not much artillery.
+This is probably how the Christian army was deployed: Pálffy on the left with the troops of the mining district; Hardegg and Huszár with the army of Győr Castle and the Austrians on the right; Zrínyi, Nádasdy, Batthyány Boldizsár in the center with the troops of the Trans-Danubian region.
+There were only a few foot soldiers and not much artillery.

-While the Christian riders were fighting for a long time against the Turk footmen on the wings, the Hussars of Zrínyi quickly made the Sipahies in the middle flee.
-There were many individual duels taking place in this battle as well.
-Pasha Hasszán got injured, too.
-The Turk footmen were abandoned on the wings and suffered very big losses.
-The Christians did not really take any captives, the Ottoman losses were between 3-8,000 men.
-There were 40-50 dead and countless wounded in the Christian army.
+While the Christian horsemen fought the Turkish infantry on the wings for a long time, Zrínyi’s hussars quickly routed the Sipahies in the center.
+There were also many individual duels in this battle.
+Pasha Hasszán was also injured.
+The Turkish foot soldiers were left on the wings and suffered heavy casualties.
+The Christians did not take any prisoners and the Ottoman losses were between 3 and 8,000 men.
+The Christian army suffered 40-50 dead and countless wounded.

-After the battle, Hardegg has also gone to his winter lodgings with his soldiers.
-General Hardegg praised the deeds of Huszár in the battle.
-He wrote: “Huszár Péter attacked from the right wing with his infantrymen and cavalry.
-He was forcing the enemy back further and further, finally making them flee.”
-After the Battle of Pákozd, the next military actions were going to continue in Upper Hungary.
+After the battle, Hardegg and his soldiers left for their winter quarters.
+General Hardegg praised Huszár’s deeds in the battle.
+He wrote: “Huszár Péter attacked from the right wing with his infantry and cavalry.
+He pushed the enemy further and further back until they finally fled”.
+After the battle of Pákozd, the next military actions were to take place in Upper Hungary.